 Thank you again for your reply.
 I will let you know how it goes as we approach the 18-month-3 year mark😊

 One last thing and it’s based on a considerable amount of personal research.

 The way your dog – at this age interacts with your daughter – at this age doesn’t not mean things can’t change.
-In fact statistically speaking it in many, many case does.
+In fact statistically speaking it in many, many cases does.
 Again no reason to panic – just keep this in mind.
 We’ve had 40 years of programs teaching parents, school teachers, dog trainers etc. on how to teach children to behave around dogs.
 What the people that push these programs don’t know or don’t want to say as they are an income stream for some is that in those 40 years there hasn’t been any improvement in the number of children bitten by dogs.
-In fact one out of two children are bitten by a dog before the age of 12 something the CDC describes as literally an epidemic.
+In fact, one out of two children are bitten by a dog before the age of 12 something the CDC describes as literally an epidemic.
 These programs are part of the reason children are bitten by dogs.
 The fact is that children can’t stop being children.
 They just do stuff.
 For what it’s worth about 60 -70% of the time it is a visiting child that is bitten and the balance is the child bitten by their own dog.

 The reason things might change: